marijnh/Eloquent-JavaScript/10_modules.md

 That's where _((package))s_ come in.
 A package is a chunk of code that can be distributed (copied and installed).
 It may contain one or more modules and has information about which other packages it depends on.
 A package also usually comes with documentation explaining what it does so that people who didn't write it might still be able to use it.

 When a problem is found in a package or a new feature is added, the package is updated.
-Now the programs that depend on it (which may also be packages) can upgrade to the new ((version)).
+Now the programs that depend on it (which may also be packages) can copy the new ((version)) to get the improvements that were made to the code.

 {{id modules_npm}}